Malmo2/edutechsmart-landingpage/README.md

 ## Backlog

+### Backlog will constantly change and be updated.
 | Feature | Description | Priority | Milestone | Status |
 | ------- | ----------- | -------- | --------- | ------ |
 | Readme | Project Planning | High | MVP | In progress |